 The H145 is recognised for its handling qualities even in high wind conditions and the constrained operational environment of oil and gas rig helidecks.
 Its eight-passenger offshore configuration has been approved by major oil companies.

-The first version of the H160, the future generation 12-seater, will enter service in 2019 in commercial air transport or in oil and gas configuration.
+The first version of the H160, the future generation 12-seater, will be certified in 2019 and will enter in service in 2020 in commercial air transport or in oil and gas configuration.

 The H175, which entered North Sea service in 2014, has now been successfully deployed over five continents and approved by 13 oil companies.
 Furthering its capabilities, Airbus’ Rig’N Fly GPS navigation-assisted software – first developed for use on the H225 – has been incorporated in the H175’s avionics suite to allow fully automatic approach up to go-around decision and final helideck landing assistance.